anypointcloud/mule-lettuce-redis-connector/README.md

-# Real Mule Redis Connector
+# Mule Lettuce Redis Connector

 A low level connector providing mule applications the ability to use redis commands directly.